-As an agency that has worked on a wide range of brand and rebrand projects, we know that branding projects fall into a few categories:
+As people who have worked on hundreds of brand and rebrand projects, we know branding projects typically fall into a few categories:

 Self-explanatory, a new company, product, service or cause.
-This type of project involves building a brand from the ground up, and that means, in our opinion, more than coming up with a name and logo.
+This type of brand project involves building a brand from the ground up.
+That means more than coming up with a name and logo if you want to create a brand based on a solid strategic foundation.

-An existing brand that is failing to reach its goals.
-These are most often a brand with gaps in brand elements, messaging, strategy, creative or execution.
+An existing brand that is failing to reach its goals, changed direction or just gotten tired.
+These are most often a brand with gaps in brand elements, brand messaging, strategy, creative or execution.

 A brand is dealing with critical issues, including industry disruption, significant market shifts, declining relevance, confusion, scandal and low levels of awareness.